 Both groups could recall roughly the same number of facts, but the computer users retained significantly less conceptual information.
 The researchers' theory is that they had merely transcribed the talk verbatim, rather than distilling it the way handwritten notetakers tend to do.

 I'd find this more convincing if it weren't for (a) [admittedly] my investment, (b) the longer-term recall factor and (c) writer's cramp.

 For one thing, if you take a note in Evernote, it's going to be vastly more accessible than a paper note.

 But their findings might be useful for those of us who do take notes on laptops or tablets.
 Rather than merely transcribing the talk, even if you're a particularly fast touch-typist, it might be more effective to summarise more.

-Then sleep on it - either taking a nap after you've done the memorising, or doing your memorising just before bedtime.
+One tip is to sleep after memorising your notes, either taking a nap after you've done the memorising, or doing your memorising just before bedtime.
 Coincidentally, in my previous blog post on the psychology of dance and music, I touched on the research of Rasch and Born on sleep and memory.
 If you'd like to read more on the memory function of sleep, there is a PDF file of a review by Susanne Diekelmann and Jan Born here.